Red Velvet Macarons with Cream Cheese Frosting

 - When the macarons are smooth and dry to the touch, bake for 20 minutes.
 Remove from heat and place on a wire rack.
 The cookies will release from the pan easily when they're done.
 If they don't, bake them for 2-3 minutes longer.
 Cool completely.

-- Place the filling into a pastry bag fitted with a 1/4" round tip and pipe the frosting onto the half of the macarons.
-Top with the additional macarons and press down gently.
+- Prepare the cream cheese frosting and place it into a pastry bag fitted with a 1/4" round tip.
+Pipe the frosting onto half of the macarons, then top with the other half of the macarons and press down gently.

-- Enjoy macarons immediately, or chill in an air tight container and enjoy within 5 days.
+- Enjoy immediately, or chill in an air tight container and enjoy within 5 days.

 Video